syncfusion-content/windowsforms-docs/WindowsForms/TreeMap/Overview.md

 ---
 layout: post
-title: Overview of treemap.
+title: Overview of Syncfusion TreeMap control for WindowsForms
-description: Overview and usecase of treemap.
+description: This section explains the key features and quick overview about Syncfusion TreeMap control for WindowsForms.
 platform: windowsforms
 control: TreeMap
 documentation: ug